(CNN) -- A 61-year-old Oklahoma pastor likely died from "multiple sharp force injuries," according to an autopsy report CNN obtained Friday.

 The death has unnerved religious leaders in Anadarko, said Ted Mercer, pastor of Grace Christian Fellowship, which is about three blocks from the church were Daniel's body was found.

-Burns, the district attorney, met with religious leaders this week.
+Burns met with several religious leaders this week.
 He urged them to be observant and have a security plan in place at their churches, Mercer said.